What students will gain during this journey

-After two days of trekking, we unwind and relax weary limbs with a visit to one of the sublime natural thermal baths.
+After two days of trekking, students unwind and relax weary limbs with a visit to one of the sublime natural thermal baths.
 In the afternoon, we engage students in a thought-provoking Kagumu workshop designed to inspire each and every one to begin their own social and environmental project.

 Transfer back to Bogotá from Pereira.
 We end the trip with a visit to the stunning Cathedral del Sal - a salt cathedral located 1 hour from the city.
 For our last meal we visit Colombia's favourite restaurant with a impactful social innovation history.

 - Overnight stays in hotels, mountain lodges and campsites

 - All meals (we've chosen varied dishes to give a real taste of Colombia)

 - Local biologist guides